What is Apigenin?

 Apigenin is one of the common dietary flavonoids, which is abundantly found in many fruits, vegetables, and medicinal herbs.
-It serves various physiological functions, such as antioxidant, potent anti-inflammatory, antiviral activities, antibacterial and blood pressure reduction.
+It serves various physiological functions, such as antioxidant, potent anti-inflammatory, antiviral activities, antibacterial, and blood pressure reduction.

 Apigenin plays an essential role in cancer prevention by inducing apoptosis in various cell lines.

 Apigenin can inhibit the proliferation of pancreatic cancer cells.
-Apigenin starves the tumor by reducing the source of glucose, which is the food on which cancers cells live.
+Apigenin starves the tumor by reducing the source of glucose, which is the food on which cancer cells live.
 Besides, Apigenin can improve the effectiveness of the chemotherapy drug- gemcitabine.

 It was found that apigenin in low content had a low cytotoxic effect and could not induce human acute myeloid leukemia (hl-60) cells to apoptosis effectively.
 However, apigenin can enhance the inhibitory effect of cisplatin (DDP) on hl-60 cell proliferation while combining with different concentrations of DDP.
-So Apigenin may have chemotherapy-sensitization effect on hl-60; Low concentrations of apigenin can also reduce the resistance of hl-60 cells to chemotherapy-induced apoptosis, which may be related to the down-regulation of NF-κB and BCL-2.
-(NF-KB is a kind of protein complex that controls DNA transcription, the production of cytokines and cell survival; BCL-2 is encoded in the body through the BCL2 gene, it is the original member of the BCL-2 regulatory proteins family that can regulate cell death )
+So Apigenin may have a chemotherapy-sensitization effect on hl-60; Low concentrations of apigenin can also reduce the resistance of hl-60 cells to chemotherapy-induced apoptosis, which may be related to the down-regulation of NF-κB and BCL-2.
+(NF-KB is a kind of protein complex that controls DNA transcription, the production of cytokines, and cell survival; BCL-2 is encoded in the body through the BCL2 gene, it is the original member of the BCL-2 regulatory proteins family that can regulate cell death )